MaskingTechnology/comify/docs/integrations/RUNTIME.md

 # Runtime | Comify docs

-The runtime integration provides a universal interaction layer with Jitar and the configuration for for setting up the other integrations.
+The runtime integration provides a universal interaction layer with Jitar and the configuration for setting up the other integrations.

 ## Errors